 When you are going to be accessing the camera you must check that your application has been allowed access.
-To this end the extension provides several helpers to check and request access to the camera.
+To this end the extension provides several helpers to check and request access to the camera and to the file system to save images.
 Normal permission rules apply here.

 On Android these permissions are listed through the manifest additions.